lowRISC/opentitan/hw/ip/padctrl/doc/index.md

 See that document for integration overview within the broader OpenTitan top level system.

 ## Features

 - Programmable control of chip pin input/output inversion

 - Programmable control of chip pin output locking enable

-- Programmable control of chip pin output drive strength, pull up, pull down, open drain
+- Programmable control of chip pin output drive strength, pull up, pull down and virtual open drain

 ## Description

-The `padctrl` module instantiates all chip pads and provides a software accessible register file to control pad attributes such as pull-up, pull-down, open-drain, drive-strength, keeper and input/output inversion.
+The `padctrl` module instantiates all chip pads and provides a software accessible register file to control pad attributes such as pull-up, pull-down, virtual open-drain, drive-strength, keeper and input/output inversion.
 The `padctrl` module supports a comprehensive set of pin attributes, but it is permissible that some of them may not be supported by the underlying pad implementation.
 For example, certain ASIC libraries may not provide open-drain outputs, and FPGAs typically do not allow all of these attributes to be programmed dynamically at runtime.